 It is the responsibility of any person using the LMS to read, understand, and comply with this policy.
 Any person with questions regarding the meaning of the policy, or application of this policy in a particular context, should seek clarification from the LMS administrator.

-For Canvas, questions may be directed to chamberlainl@manateeschools.net.
+Canvas aultmanb@manateeschools.net or chamberlainl@manateeschools.net.

 Use of the LMS shall constitute acceptance of the terms of this policy.